znort987/blockparser/README.md

     ---------------------------------

     .
 Peercoin has 2 less decimal places then bitcoin.
-This can be found by comparing the BitcoinUnits::decimals functions in src/qt/bitcoinunits.cpp of the peercoin and bitcoin.
+This can be found by comparing the BitcoinUnits::decimals functions in src/qt/bitcoinunits.cpp of peercoin and bitcoin.
     .
 Proof of stake generation transactions are marked primarily with an empty (0 byte) output script in output[0].
 There are a few other rules that can be found in the IsCoinStake() function in src/main.h of peercoin.
     .
-Blocks have an additional timestamp (CoinStake related?) as compared to bitcoin.
+Blocks have an additional timestamp as compared to bitcoin.

     License:
     --------